 My Blogging Routine

-- Writing days – Currently Tuesdays are solely reserved for blog writing.
+- Writing days – Currently, Tuesdays are solely reserved for blog writing.
 I write 2 blog posts at a time for both of my blogs.
 So it ends up usually being about 5,000 words each time I write!
 Needless to say, it gets pretty exhausting.
 Thus, I try to keep the rest of the work light that day and focus solely on churning out my blog post content.
-I'll usually schedule posts on Wednesdays which involves fine-tuning the posts, adding images and links, etc.
+I’ll usually schedule posts on Wednesdays, which involves fine-tuning the posts, adding images and links, etc.

-- Shoot days – Wednesdays are currently the day I reserve for video creation and I also try to do 2 videos at a time so that I have a week buffer in case something happens or I don’t get to create videos for a week.
-This way I’ll have content going out regularly and don’t have to scramble.
+- Shoot days – Wednesdays are currently the day I reserve for video creation, and I also try to do 2 videos at a time so that I have a week buffer in case something happens or I don’t get to create videos for a week.
+This way, I’ll have content going out regularly and don’t have to scramble.

-- Projects – In terms of home improvement projects, Steve and I plan those the beginning of every year and we try to space them out based on the time of year that would be most beneficial and our budget.
+- Projects – In terms of home improvement projects, Steve and I plan those at the beginning of every year, and we try to space them out based on the time of year that would be most beneficial and our budget.
 I don’t do a ton of DIY projects, but when I do, I try to keep them relevant to upcoming holidays or events.

 - Social media – I’m not the best at social media planning, but I want to be!
-In my ideal world, I spend a day a week creating content for Instagram and Pinterest first, then Twitter and Facebook after since they’re a lower priority for me.
+In my ideal world, I spend a day a week creating content for Instagram and Pinterest first, then Twitter and Facebook since they are a lower priority for me.
 I use a few apps to help me get all of this handled, which you can read about in this post.

 - Newsletters – Newsletters normally go out on Fridays and are written Friday mornings.
-They’re incredibly important to me, so I make sure to devote a significant portion of my morning to drafting them and finding good deals to add for my subscribers.
-Currently, I use MailerLite for my newsletters as they're super cheap and have some great automation capabilities.
+They are incredibly important to me, so I make sure to devote a significant portion of my morning to drafting them and finding good deals to add for my subscribers.
+Currently, I use MailerLite for my newsletters as they’re super cheap and have some great automation capabilities.

 - Product creation/monetization – This is something I need to get better at on this blog, but I have a long list of products and courses I want to create on Megan Brame.
 My goal for this blog is to roll this into my content planning and have products that align with the posts.
 I also spend time reaching out to brands with potential collaboration ideas.

-Hopefully this will help you determine a schedule that works best for you!
+Hopefully, this will help you determine a schedule that works best for you!
 Remember that whatever your plan is, the best plan is one that moves your goals forward.
-So if you need something more strict then tailor this to fit how you work.
+So if you need something more strict, then tailor this to fit how you work.